Remove matches, i.e. replace them with "".

 vignette("regular-expressions").
 Useregex()for finer control of the matching behaviour.Match a fixed string (i.e. by comparing only bytes), using

 fixed().
 This is fast, but approximate.
-Generally, for matching human text, you'll wantcoll()which respects character matching rules for the specified locale.Match character, word, line and sentence boundaries with
+Generally, for matching human text, you'll wantcoll()which respects character matching rules for the specified locale.You can not match boundaries, including

 See also